IFeI158/gui-for-convenience-store-w-python-PyQT-MySQL/readme.md

 ##  HOW TO RUN

-create MySQL.txt (run this code on MySQL to set items)
+open 'create MySQL.txt' (run this code on MySQL to set items)

 py -3.9 -m venv qtenv